 Data from DUSTIEAIM will complement measurements from the Southwest Urban Integrated Field Laboratory (SW-IFL, pronounced "swiffle").
-SW-IFL is one of four DOE Urban Integrated Field Laboratories that are operating in cities across the United States.
+SW-IFL is one of four DOE Urban Integrated Field Laboratories that are operating in cities across the United States to study urban climate change.